 This Chiang Mai Motorcycle Tours is one of our longest (15 Days) and quite possibly our most exciting and technical adventure rides.

 The roads are probably some of the best for biking in Thailand and the Chiang Mai Motorcycle Tours trip up to the north shows the changing landscapes and culture which many of those that just ride from Chiang Mai never get to experience.
-There are a few dirt trails we take through sleepy countryside and along the way we will stop and meet the hill tribes, venture deep inside some of Thailand’s most fascinating caves, relax and enjoy hot springs, visit the famous Bhumihol Dam, where the roads through the mountain scenery take your breath away.
+There are a few dirt trails we take through the sleepy countryside and along the way, we will stop and meet the hill tribes, venture deep inside some of Thailand’s most fascinating caves, relax and enjoy hot springs, visit the famous Bhumihol Dam, where the roads through the mountain scenery take your breath away.